Sands-45/Sands-45/README.md

+- Certified Rust fanboy and Enthusiast
 - 🤖 Eager to contribute to open-source initiatives.<br/>
 - 🛠️ Actively developing a diverse range of projects.<br/>
-- 🧠 Enhancing my expertise in Machine Learning.<br/>
+- 🧠 Enhancing my expertise.<br/>
 - 💡 Let's talk about all things software development!<br/>